Monthly Archives: April 2011

 Frats Invite Sluts, Bitches; Women Accept Degradation.
 Why?

-Tags: culture, De Anza College, feminism, Gang Rape, gender, human rights, objectification, psychology, rape, Rape is Rape, sexism, sexual assault, sexual objectification, social psychology, violence against women, women
+Tags: culture, De Anza College, feminism, Gang Rape, gender, human rights, objectification, psychology, rape and sexual assault, Rape is Rape, sexism, sexual assault, sexual objectification, social psychology, violence against women, women